clbenoit/GermlineVarDB/README.md

 - `GermlineVarDB::QCtodb_seqone(db_path = db_path, prefix = prefix, qcfile_path = system.file("extdata","testdata/QCs.csv", package = "GermlineVarDB"))` Will import copy number variations found on the specified [QCs file](inst/extdata/testdata/QCs.tsv) to the selected database.

-# Incoming features
+# :soon: Incoming features

 - Feed database with vcf produced by [sarek nf core pipeline](https://nf-co.re/sarek/3.2.3)
 - Possibility for the user to save filters and parameters presets and choose a default one
 - Add in silico panel lists usable as filtering option
 - Possibility for the user to upload a list of preferential transcripts, default use the canonical one in sample variants table -> cleaner view

-# Troubleshouting
+# :warning: Troubleshouting